kvb2univpitt/i2b2-demo/i2b2-data-demo/postgresql/README.md

 copy ./resources/db_configs/Workdata/db.properties ./i2b2-data-1.7.12a.0001/edu.harvard.i2b2.data/Release_1-7/NewInstall/Workdata/
 ```

-#### Run the Ant Script
+#### Run the Ant Script to Import the i2b2 Demo Data

-Execute the following command to run the ant script to insert the i2b2 demo data into the database:
+Execute the following command to run the ant script to import the i2b2 demo data into the database:

 ###### Linux / macOS: